duquetteman/react-employee-directory/README.md

 # Employee Directory

+## Problem
+Keepiong track of contact info is hard.
+When a supervisor needs to keep track of their employess, this app provides a way to do it.

 ## User Story

-* As a user, I want to be able to view my entire employee directory at once so that I have quick access to their information.
+As a user, I want to be able to view my entire employee directory at once so that I have quick access to their information.

 ## Business Context